aesophor/wmderland/README.md

 </div>

 ## Overview
-Heavily Inspired by [i3wm](https://github.com/i3/i3).
-Wmderland aims to simplify the core functionalities of i3wm, and bundle in the essential features required for a modern but minimal Tiling Window Manager.
+Heavily Inspired by [i3wm](https://github.com/i3/i3). ~~Wmderland aims to simplify the core functionalities of i3wm, and bundle in the essential features required for a modern but minimal Tiling Window Manager.~~

-Written in C++ using [Xlib](https://en.wikipedia.org/wiki/Xlib).
-This project is still in very early stage of development, so there are lots of bugs.

-## Performance
-Wmderland uses an `unordered_map` to map Window to Client* (a client is any window that we have decided to manage), which is O(1).

-I try to eliminate sequential search as much as possible.
+Okay I failed.
+It turns out Wmderland's binary is fat (~1.1 MB).
+But there's no noticeable performance penalties, so as long as you don't mind its size, I guess it's fine.

+Written in C++ using [Xlib](https://en.wikipedia.org/wiki/Xlib) with :heart:

 ## Build Requirements
 * g++